dgerabagi/aiascent-dev/src/Artifacts/A0-Master-Artifact-List.md

   - **Description:** A detailed plan for porting the "AI Ascent Report Viewer" from the `aiascentgame` context into the `aiascent.dev` project to serve as the primary component for the Showcase, Learn, and Home pages.
   - **Tags:** report viewer, integration plan, porting, showcase, learn, component, architecture

+### A21. aiascent.dev - Ask Ascentia RAG Integration

+  - **Description:** A guide explaining the implementation of the Retrieval-Augmented Generation (RAG) system for the "Ask @Ascentia" chat feature, including instructions for file placement and environment configuration.
+  - **Tags:** documentation, rag, chat, ascentia, embeddings, faiss, langchain, architecture

 ## III.
 Design and Assets